MonkeyPengc/Order-Pizza/README.md

 * 2017-03-19: Brand-new version with graphic interface(Tinkter) and database features on client.
 Added function that removes pizza from order.

+* 2017-03-27: Improved database for tracking customer and order records separately.

 # Design Principles

 ### Entities(Sub Entities)